Metalhead (Black Mirror): Reception

 The episode has received mostly positive reviews.
-On Rotten Tomatoes, the episode has a score of 69% based on 26 reviews, with an average rating of 6.90 out of 10.
+On Rotten Tomatoes, the episode has a score of 69% based on 26 reviews.
 The website's critics consensus reads: "Though 'Metalhead' is the show's shortest installment, the bleakness of its plot and spareness of its thrills can often make it feel longer – though some may appreciate its claustrophobic beauty."
 A Cultfix review gave the episode a score of eight out of ten.
 The episode received four out of five stars in Den of Geek and three out of five stars in The Telegraph.
 A reviewer for The A.V.
 Club gave the episode a B+ rating.
 Stolworthy believed "Metalhead" is in the "upper echelons" of Black Mirror episodes, while Adam Starkey of Metro summarised it as "an interesting experiment and welcome palette cleanser", though far from the best episode.
 Beggs called the episode "gorgeous but incredibly dull".

 Reviewers have widely commented on the episode's 41-minute running time.
 Sims praised the storyline as "taut", writing that it didn't "waste a moment".
-Stolworthy opined that the "relentless" plot makes the episode "feel like the longest" rather than the shortest Black Mirror episode, and Monty believed its runtime makes it "one of the most effective and skin-crawling" episodes.
+Stolworthy said the "relentless" plot makes the episode "feel like the longest" rather than the shortest Black Mirror episode, and Monty believed its runtime makes it "one of the most effective and skin-crawling" episodes.
 Bishop commented that it would have been "untenable" to make the episode longer and Starkey called the episode's length a "relief" rather than a "detriment".
 However, Cumming believed the episode's themes are not enough to sustain it for its running time.

 The episode's minimalism was praised by Zack Handlen of The A.V.
 Club for its "clear and immediate stakes" and threat which keeps the viewers interested.
 However, Handlen also claimed that the episode is limited by its simplicity, and VanDerWerff criticised it as "exactly the wrong balance between too much information and too little".
 Paste's Jacob Oller said that the episode "meanders", and criticised the plot devices as unoriginal.